Getting Started with Main Court

 Please write a short description that explains what the group is and who it’s meant for.
 It helps players understand the vibe before joining (if they get an invite).

-• Roster Group: an invisible, silent admin tool for managing who you invite.
+Roster Group: an invisible, silent admin tool for managing who you invite.
 No requests, no notifications, no drama.

-• Private Group: invite-only social space visible to group members.
+Private Group: invite-only social space visible to group members.
 There is no public discovery, but players can participate once invited.

 How to Invite Players to Your Group.
 Within your group, scroll down to Invite Members and press the Invite Members button.
 Use the Search function to find players by name.
 Select the checkbox next to the player’s name and tap Invite.
 Players will receive a push notification and can find group invites under Notifications > Invites.

-Step 4: Sending Invites to Players
+Step 6: Sending Invites

 In the Invite area, you can search for individual players, select them, and then switch to searching for a group or network without losing your previous selections.
 You can also use the filter in the top-right corner to filter players by specific criteria such as skill level or location.

-As you tick players or groups, your selections will hold and remain saved until you hit Next, allowing you to build your Invite List seamlessly across different categories of Friends, Groups, and the Network.
+As you tick friends, network players or groups, your selections will hold and remain saved until you hit Next, allowing you to build your Invite List seamlessly across different categories of Friends, Groups, and the Network.
 This flexibility ensures you can easily compile the ideal list of participants for your match.
 Once finalized, click Next to send the invites.

 The final screen shows all the players and groups you selected to send invites.
-You can use the Reach Out Order (see Reach Out Order Video for more info on how to use it) to send invites to players at different times and then hit Send Invites to send the invites.
+You can use the Reach Out Order.
+Here's a 50-second video on how to use Reach Out Order: https://youtube.com/shorts/cC6Buct_UcE.

 Players will receive invites via push notifications and email when you hit Send.
 Invited players can accept or decline your invites; organizers will be notified when spots are filled.
 Organizers and players can see confirmed participants anytime in the Scheduled Match section.

-Step 5: Notifications and Invites
+Step 8: Notifications and Invites

 Types of Notifications and Invites